TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   The Week in Movie News: Colin Farrell is The Penguin for ‘The Batman,’ ‘Fantastic Beasts’ Goes to Brazil and More Read More
     *   The Week in Movie Trailers: ‘The Invisible Man,’ Pixar’s ‘Soul,’ ‘Bad Boys for Life’ and More Read More
-    *   Next 3 Action-Packed Sci-Fi Futures: 'Star Wars: The Rise of Skywalker,' 'Bloodshot,' 'The Invisible Man' Read More
+    *   Next 3 Suspense Thrillers: 'Black Christmas,' 'Underwater,' 'The Turning' Read More

     Explore Content
     *   Movie Reviews